Futures and Equities

 • Delivery date and location for the underlying asset (note: actual delivery is uncommon, as most contracts are settled before this date)

-To place a buy or sell order for stocks or futures, investors generally need to open an account with a broker, many of whom are known as futures commission merchants.
+To place a buy or sell order for futures, investors need to open an account with a futures broker, many of whom are known either as an FCM (futures commission merchant) or an IB (Introducing broker who is affiliated with an FCM).
 Investors should also familiarize themselves with the various order types available in both markets.

 Equities (stock) Trading: